BucKetBosS/KeyLogger_Windows/README.md

 An executable of the code is present in the  /debug directory The Source is present in the /KeyLogger directory
-The output txt file will be saved in same directory as that of the executable
+The output text file will be saved in same directory as that of the executable

 Inorder to build the execctable yourself
 In Microsoft Visual Studio Ultimate 2013 goto Build->Build Solution (or Press F7)